cpeditor/cpeditor.github.io/content/docs/installation/use-package-managers/_index.ru.md

 However, at present, CP Editor is not available in many package repositories.
 Package maintainers can contact us if any help is needed.
 For example, we may add some scripts in our CI/CD workflow.

 Here are a few guidelines to install the packages.

+### Snapcraft

+You can use [Snapcraft](https://snapcraft.io) to install [cpeditor](https://snapcraft.io/cpeditor), which is available on most Linux distros.

+There are two channels available: `latest/stable` and `latest/edge`.

+Due to technical reasons, it was published using classic confinement, so you'll need the `--classic` option to install it.

+To install the latest stable version: `sudo snap install cpeditor --classic`

+To install the latest alpha version: `sudo snap install cpeditor --classic --channel=latest/edge`

 ### AUR